the-events-calendar/tribe-common/readme.txt

 = [5.1.3] TBD =

+* Tweak - Prevents Telemetry servers from being hit when migrating from Freemius to Telemetry more than once.
-* Security - Various improvements to event creation.
+* Tweak - Various improvements to event creation to improve sanitization.
+* Tweak - Update Stellar Sale banner.
+[TEC-4841]
 * Fix - Properly handle plugin paths on Windows during telemetry booting.
 [TEC-4842]
-* Tweak - Update Stellar Sale banner.
-[TEC-4841]
 * Language - 16 new strings added, 24 updated, 1 fuzzied, and 1 obsoleted.

 = [5.1.2.2] 2023-06-23 =